PhilWyso/TTRPG-Obsidian/x_Blades_in_the_Dark/Scoundrel Mechanics/Scoundrel Mechanics.md

-Here is a list of all the player mechanics in Blades in the Dark
+Here is a list of all the mechanics in Blades in the Dark

 ## Daring action
 Deal with a dangerous obstacle by performing a daring action.
 Say what